djnavarro/blankex/README.md

 `gcloud app deploy --project==PROJECTNAME`

-- Downloading data. see `download` folder.
+- Downloading data from GAE. see `download` folder.

+TODO: I should expand this template to make use of a few more plugins and clean up the documentation